PA Big Labor Spends in PA Against Right to Work

 Union Bosses Finance Philly Mayoral Race

-Union boss Johnny Dougherty, head of Local 98 of the International Brotherhood of Electrical Workers, demonstrates his influence on the Philadelphia mayoral election spending hundreds of thousands in dues.
-Brooke Rogers…
+Union boss Johnny Dougherty, head of Local 98 of the International Brotherhood of Electrical Workers, demonstrates his influence on the Philadelphia mayoral election spending hundreds of thousands indues.
+Brooke Rogers has the story in National Review Online.
+Kenney’s margin of victory in the mayoral primary, which essentially guarantees a general-election win, would have been difficult,…

 Read More